cloudfoundry/community/governing-board/charter-with-toc.md

     -   vi)  creating proposals based on TOC discussions and conveying them to the relevant technical working groups for discussion;

-    -   vii) approving the creation, archival, and deletion of GitHub organizations and repositories, along with conducting other high-level administration of GitHub and other tools for technical collaboration;
+    -   vii) management of source control systems and other tools for collaboration used by the projects and technical working groups;

     -   viii) making recommendations to the Budget Committee of resource priorities for the technical community;